philipce/nifty/README.md

 ## Getting Started

-Not sure if Nifty is worth the effort of installing?
+Not sure if Nifty is what you're looking for?
 Check out a [simple demo project](https://github.com/nifty-swift/Nifty-demo) or peruse the [documentation](http://nifty-swift.org) to help you decide.

 Nifty is being developed on Ubuntu 14.04/16.04 and on macOS Sierra.
 Our goal is to stay current as Swift develops, so make sure to [install the latest release](https://swift.org/getting-started/).